kingsleykbc/FSD-Assessment/README.md

-# UWP Frontend Technical Assessment
+# UWP Full Stack Technical Assessment

 This assessment is an opportunity for us to see how you approach a task and also how you execute it.
 In short, this task is to consume the response from a GraphQL request to the products endpoint, then generate and display at least 3 product cards from this information.
 Product cards should contain at a minimum:
 * An image